 Clear answers to these questions yet.
 From the List of instructions of the President of the Russian Federation on the implementation of the Address to the Federal Assembly (this list was signed 27 December last year) it follows that in the territories of advanced development investors should receive support in three directions:

-- tax breaks should be established - 5-summer vacation on corporate income tax, mineral extraction tax, excluding oil and gas, land tax, corporate property tax, as well as reduced rates of mandatory payments of insurance premiums for newly created enterprises;
+- tax incentives should be established - 5-year holidays for corporate income tax, mineral extraction tax with the exception of oil and gas, land tax, corporate property tax, as well as reduced rates of mandatory payments for insurance premiums for newly created enterprises;

 - a number of issues related to the reduction of administrative barriers should be resolved - the procedure for obtaining construction permits, the procedure for connecting to the electricity networks and the procedure for passing customs procedures are simplified;